 Soft and buttery chocolate almond cookies with a punch of orange flavor, baked and coated with powdered erythritol.

-In a medium sized bowl, whisk together the flour, cornstarch and salt.
+- In a medium sized bowl, whisk together the flour, cocoa powder and salt.
 Set aside.

 Remove pans from oven and place on a wire rack to cool for about 3 minutes.
 Then transfer the cookies to a wire cooking rack that is placed over a sheet of parchment paper to cool completely.